AymanQ-A-Maani/Second-HTML5-CSS3-Project/README.md

 I did this project during the early stages of my training in the front-end phase of an online full-stack Bootcamp provided by an online educational institution called Knowledge Academy.

 # Project's Aim
 We were tasked to build a shopping web page using only HTML5 and CSS3.
-Everyting in the web page is just for showcase only
+Everything on the web page is just for showcasing only